 Suddenly doubting my Charades skills, we eased off the rails, coasted slowly around them, then merged back onto the tracks as an oncoming car approached.
 Peering intently at the driver for signs of frenzied waving, flashing lights, honking – anything to indicate we were violating basic German traffic laws – the car simply passed us.
-Eventually we relaxed when we finally saw other cars driving in both directions, including on the tracks where they were train-free.
+Eventually we relaxed when we finally saw other cars driving in both directions, even on stretches of tracks that were train-free.
 If Germans were doing it, we must be able to do it too!

-The tracks eventually ended, the little restaurants dotting the road near parking areas and trail-heads faded, and we found ourselves on a pretty stretch of fairly deserted road.
-Parking our car, we headed up into the forest for a couple hours of sunshine and fresh air.
+The tracks eventually ended.
+The little restaurants dotting the road near parking areas and trail-heads faded, and we found ourselves on a pretty stretch of fairly deserted road.
+Parking our car, we headed up into the forest for a couple hours of hiking in the sunshine and fresh air.

 These strange rock formations are particularly popular for rock climbers.
 As the birthplace of the sport in Germany, Saxon Switzerland has over 1000 free-standing rock towers and 17,000 routes for fixed-gear free climbing.
-From the trails and viewpoints near Bastei Bridge, we could see a number of white rods and rings embedded in the rock.
-We assumed they were likely for climbers, though it would seem odd to allow climbing so near the touristy and picturesque bridge.
+From the trails and viewpoints near Bastei Bridge, a number of white rods and rings are visible where they’re embedded in the rock.

-Far below our vantage on Bastei Bridge, the Elbe River lay as a dark gray slick, cut down through the soft sediment over thousands of years.
+Far below the vantage on Bastei Bridge, the Elbe River twists as a dark gray slick, cut down through the soft sediment over thousands of years.